UKICER 2025

 • Posters.
 Single-page poster abstract for publication in conference proceedings and poster for presentation at the conference.

-Submission for all the afordmentioned contributions should be made via EasyChair.
-Authors should consult the detail submission format instructions and guidelines prior to submitting contributions for consideration.
+Submission for all these contributions should be made via EasyChair (details to be confirmed).
+Authors should consult the detailed submission format instructions and guidelines prior to submitting contributions for consideration.

 Any questions about submissions should be emailed to the Programme Chairs.